2019 Preakness Stakes Trivia Questions and Answers

 d) American Pharoah

-1. A - Viking daisies.
-They pretend they are black-eyed susans because that is the state flower of Maryland.
-Of interest, black-eyed susans are on a reasonably short list of flowers that appear naturally in all 48 contiguous states and 10 Canadian provinces.
+1. B - Viking daisies.
+They pull off this elaborate deceit because the Black-Eyed Susan is the state flower of Maryland.
+True flower lovers will know that the Black-Eyed Susan is one of a very small handful of flowers that grow naturally in all 48 contiguous states, and all 10 Canadian provinces.

 2. D - 11.
-The races have been in the current order since 1931.
-In 1890 the Preakness and the Belmont were run on the same day, so if someone tells you their great-grandfather won the Triple Crown that year you know they are lying.
+It has not happened in the opposite order since 1930.
+The strangest year was 1890 when the Preakness and the Belmont were on the same day.
+Anyone who says their relative won the Triple Crown that year is just lying to impress you.

 Read more articles by Trevor Whenham